-The Situation: Quick wins needed to gain trust – often this means identifying where to save money
+The Situation: Quick wins needed to gain trust – identifying where to save money

 As a new CPO you need to make an impact.
 Fast.
 Ideally within 100 days.
 This is important to win trust.
 Trust from the wider business that procurement will be better this time round.
 Better, in the sense of being able to help the organisation deliver the strategic goals.
 An enabler, rather than a roadblock.
 A coach, not a police offer.

 All, good.
 Nothing new here, all of the above remained the same as five years ago.
 Not just that, often even how we design the roadmap to gain that trust remains the same: trying what we know worked elsewhere.
 Is this good enough?

 We find, much to the annoyance of incoming CPOs, that the ability to deliver savings still trumps all other initiatives.
 Yes, modern slavery is important, yes, including social targets in your procurement strategy is key, yes educating the rest of the business what procurement is, is important too.
 But make no mistake, those are hygiene factors.
 To implement them costs time and money.
 And often we are not afforded this opportunity from the get go.
 So, it’s down to making an impact by reducing supply risk and cost.

 The challenge: How do you quickly make sense of data that is of the lowest quality?

 Incoming CPOs often find themselves in a situation where there is no reliable visibility of spend.
 We’ve seen as many as eight finance systems in use at a single client (don’t get me started on credit card data).

 - How do you quickly make sense of data that is of the lowest quality?